DIPlib/diplib/changelogs/diplib_next.md

 - `dip::GeneralConvolution()` skips zero pixels in the kernel image, as was described in the documentation.
   This makes the operation significantly faster if the kernel has many zero pixels.

+- `dip::ExpandTensor()` didn't write to an existing data segment in its output image, even if it was allocated to the right dimensions.